8 players who did nothing at Liverpool but shone after leaving

 They’ve also had some that did nothing much of note on Merseyside before going on to have great careers elsewhere.

-Here are seven players whose faces never quite fit at Anfield but have since proved the doubters wrong.
+Here are eight players whose faces never quite fit at Anfield but have since proved the doubters wrong.

 Ings joined Liverpool as a highly-rated striker in the summer of 2015 and scored three goals in his first eight appearances for the Reds.